Toreole/BasicCombatlogParser/README.md

 Shoutout to the fandom wowpedia for providing an abundance of info about the various IDs and events in combat logs.

-An example of what it looks like during development right now (for my character Bänger-Silvermoon):
+An example of what it looks like during development right now (for my character Crowfield-Silvermoon):
 <p align="center">
 <img src="resources/early_dev_2023-03-29.png" />
 </p>